-For more than 40 years, NAHEF has been Mr. Goode’s dream and he always knew that when time allowed, he would create an organization that focused on the needs he encountered first hand through his professional career.
-In 2006 his vision became reality when Mr. Goode started NAHEF.
+For more than 40 years, NAHEF has been Mr. Goode’s dream.
+He always knew that when time allowed, he would create an organization that focused on the needs he encountered first-hand throughout his professional career.
+In 2006, his vision became reality when Mr. Goode founded the NAHEF.

 Unfortunately, not long after Mr. Goode filled all the necessary paperwork, tragedy struck his family.
-Since 2006, Mr. Goode has gone through the loss of all three of his sons and the unexpected diagnosis of Alzheimer’s in his wife of 40 years, for whom he is her primary care giver.
-The passion to pursue his dream and the Native American Horse Education Foundation has never been lost and he has moved on from Tucson School of Horseshoeing to be able to devote his time to NAHEF.
+Starting in 2006, Mr. Goode lost all three of his sons, and then his wife of 40 years was diagnosed with Alzheimer’s.
+George became her primary caregiver.
+This filled his life, but he never forgot his dream.
+The passion to help Native Americans care for a horse never died.
+He knew proper horse care was critical to Native culture and livelihood.
+The dream of the Native American Horse Education Foundation has never lost, and he eventually sold The Tucson School of Horseshoeing, so he could devote his time to NAHEF.

-It is with great pride, honor and excitement that Mr. Goode is preparing all the set-up and perusing donations and grants to bring this program to fruition.
-Mr. Goode and NAHEF thank you deeply for your interest in this program and look forward to bringing many years of equine education to the Native American population throughout the United States.
+Now, it is with pride, honor and enthusiasm that Mr. Goode is energetically developing and improving courses and programs for NAHEF.
+The foundation is always seeking donations and grants to sustain and grow this program.
+Mr. Goode and NAHEF thank you deeply for your interest in this dream and look forward to bringing many years of equine education to the Native American population throughout the United States.